 Income tax in Ohio is calculated in brackets, meaning the higher your income, the more tax you will pay.
-The average income for an Ohio resident is $48,739, which will be taxed by both the state and locally with school districts and municipalities collecting taxes as well.
+The average income for an Ohio resident is $58,642, which will be taxed by both the state and locally with school districts and municipalities collecting taxes as well.
 Local tax rates vary throughout the state but do not exceed more than 3%.
-Additionally, sales tax for the state of Ohio is 5.75%.
+Additionally, using Ohio mortgage calculations, sales tax for the state of Ohio was found to be 5.75%.

 Ohio has a thriving manufacturing industry, known for producing rubber, plastics, fabricated metals and more.
-According to the U.S. Bureau of Economic Analysis, Ohio’s GDP in 2018 reached $676 billion.
+According to the U.S. Bureau of Economic Analysis, Ohio’s GDP in 2018 reached $765 billion.
 Ohio is also one of the leading export states for motor vehicles and machinery.
-Big name companies such as Whirpool, Ford, General Electric all have a strong presence in the state.
-There are several Fortune 500 countries with headquarters in Ohio and the state holds a lot of its employment in major companies such as Walmart, Kroger, Ohio State University and Mercy Health.
+Big-name companies such as Whirlpool, Ford, and General Electric all have a strong presence in the state.
+There are several Fortune 500 countries with headquarters in Ohio and the state holds a lot of its employment in major companies such as Cardinal Health, Kroger, Marathon Petroleum, and Progressive.

 Other Ohio Costs That Can Affect Ohio Mortgage Calculations

-Ohio is ranked as one of the least expensive places to live for homeowner’s insurance with the average homeowner paying $797 annually for their premium.
+Ohio is ranked as one of the least expensive places to live for homeowner’s insurance with the average homeowner paying $1,323 annually for their premium.
 Natural disasters are not common in the state and most insurance policies cover mainly hail and wind damage.
 For flood coverage, you will need to obtain an additional policy through the National Flood Insurance Program (NFIP).